xautomove/FutureDrive/README.md

 - ROS community for the robotics framework
 - Open source simulation platforms
-- Contributors and users of FutuerDrive
+- Contributors and users of FutureDrive

 ## 📞 Support